-6.2 WASTE
+6.2 WASTE MANAGEMENT AND DISPOSAL

 It is the responsibility of the event organiser to ensure the effective management of all waste generated by the event.
-Managing waste effectively ensures that waste and recycling is correctly disposed of, contamination is limited and litter is controlled.
+Managing waste effectively ensures that garbage and recycling are correctly disposed of, contamination is limited and litter is controlled.